West Coast Academic Medical Center Transplant Center

 Nurses have been able to reallocate their time to connect with patients and have more time to see patients and present cases for evaluation.

-“We’re taking the workload out of the patient’s hands, but not putting it our nurses.
+“We’re taking the workload out of the patient’s hands, but not putting it on our nurses.
 It’s had a great impact because nurses can focus on their patients as opposed to looking for data.
 They love it,” says the nurse manager.

 *A nationally-ranked West Coast Academic Medical Center. eHealth Technologies shares success stories while protecting the confidentiality of our clients as needed in a competitive business environment.